mishpajz/Memorio/README.md

 - Enabled Snapchat-like adding text to photos and videos using AVFoundation and CoreGraphics.
 - Fetched current weather using OpenWeather API.
 - Converted MapView and TextView into SwiftUI component.
-- Implemented persistent data storage using CoreData
+- Implemented persistent data storage using CoreData.
+- Add SiriIntents for creating new Memories.
 - Implemented an in-app purchase that unlocks an unlimited number of Memories per week (otherwise limited) -> Memorio+.
 - Made app lock using PIN or FaceID in SwiftUI.
 - Created custom SwiftUI calendar.